jfernancordova/jfernancordova.github.io/_posts/2020-10-25-my-first-hacktoberfest.md

 ## What I Learned From Hacktoberfest

-* I Did not feel intimidated: thanks to this challenge I could to know, explore and help other developers.
+* I did not feel intimidated.
+Thanks to this challenge I could know, explore, and help other developers.
 * Maintainers are friends, they suggested and advised my PRs.
 * Open Source is wonderful.